-No simulation tests of the four phenolic benzotriazoles in question are available to us.
+No simulation tests of the four phenolic benzotriazoles in question are available to the dossier submitter.
 However, dissipation and degradation of the substance EC 407-000-3 (Reaction mass of branched and linear C7-C9 alkyl 3-[3-(2-H-benzotriazol-2-yl)-5-(1,1-dimethyl)-4-hydroxyphenyl]propionates) in a water-sediment study according to OECD 308 was examined (dossier on 407-000-3).
-This substance is structurally related to the substances as it is a phenolic benzotriazole itself with a long-chained ester group in para-position to the hydroxyl group and a tert-butyl group in ortho-position.
-This study is used as further supporting information on degradation behaviour of the phenolic benzotriazoles.
+This study was used for a read-across on the persistence of the four phenolic benzotriazole.